openshift/rosa/docs/moactl_create_idp.md

       --hosted-domain string         Google: Restrict users to a Google Apps domain.

       --url string                   LDAP: An RFC 2255 URL which specifies the LDAP search parameters to use.
+      --insecure                     LDAP: Do not make TLS connections to the server.
       --bind-dn string               LDAP: DN to bind with during the search phase.
       --bind-password string         LDAP: Password to bind with during the search phase.
       --id-attributes string         LDAP: The list of attributes whose values should be used as the user ID. (default "dn")